 The residence life staff is given the responsibility to assist residents in establishing respectful, cooperative communities.
 Through a variety of activities and services, they work toward developing a community atmosphere that is conducive to study and socializing.

 At times they also are called upon to enforce college policies and regulations.
 The cooperation of all residents and guests is expected when college staff is carrying out this responsibility.
 Non-cooperation with residence life staff, public safety officers, hall receptionists, or other members of the college staff acting in the course of their duties will result in disciplinary action through the dean of students office.

 Policies, Responsibilities, and Expectations

 Sharing a room and living in close quarters with other students on a residence hall floor require compromise and consideration 24 hours a day.
-It is blatantly unfair for one roommate to monopolize the room, regardless of the overt acceptance of this arrangement by the other roommate(s).
+It is unfair for one roommate to monopolize the room, regardless of the acceptance of this arrangement by the other roommate(s).
 Roommates and corridormates must develop a clear understanding which assures fairness and consideration.

 When situations causing disturbance in community living, such as disrespect for others, noise or abuse of physical surroundings arise, students are encouraged to work together as a corridor, floor, hall or house to achieve a healthy balance in their shared living environment.
-If interpersonal frictions arise which are not amenable to a workable solution, advice and counsel should be sought from the junior counselors, resident assistants, student hall coordinators, area coordinators or the residence life office staf.
+If interpersonal frictions arise which are not amenable to a workable solution, advice and counsel should be sought from the junior counselors, resident assistants, student hall coordinators, area coordinators or the residence life office staff.
 In extreme cases where students are unwilling to participate in mediation and compromise the Director of Residence Life has the discretion to change housing assignments in situations.
 When appropriate, referrals will be made for judicial action.